I received the B.Sc. and M.Sc. degrees in

 My primary responsibilities in this position are teaching at

-I am also the Undergraduate Program
+I am also the Associate Head (Undergraduate) as well as Program

 Director for Electrical and Computer Engineering.